jmfacil/camconvs/README.md

 The page of the paper is http://webdiis.unizar.es/~jmfacil/camconvs/

 ## Citing
-Please cite CFL in your publications if it helps your research:
+Please cite CAM-Convs in your publications if it helps your research:
 ```bibtex
 @InProceedings{Facil_2019_CVPR,
 author = {Facil, Jose M. and Ummenhofer, Benjamin and Zhou, Huizhong and Montesano, Luis and Brox, Thomas and Civera, Javier},